 Since this is a baking recipe, I do not have many substitutions to offer.
 Baking is an exact science, and each ingredient serves its purpose in the recipe.
 I do not recommend making any substitutions that I haven't mentioned in this section!

 - Brown sugar - Light or dark brown sugar will work in this recipe.
 I used light brown sugar because it's always on hand in my pantry.
+If you prefer sweeter muffins, feel free to add an extra ¼ cup of brown sugar to the recipe.

 - Large eggs - Allow them to come to room temperature before adding to your batter.
 To bring eggs to room temperature quickly, fill a bowl with hot tap water, add your eggs, and allow to set for 10 minutes.
 Remove your eggs from the water and dry off before cracking.